Proving a Bona Fide Marriage for Green Card Approval: The Evidence Matrix & Why Honesty Beats 'Perfection' — Loblack Strategy

 Tier 1: The Anchor (Highest Weight)

-This is the financial and legal bedrock of your application.
-If you maintain a traditional lifestyle, USCIS expects to see these.
-Not only do these documents prove your relationship, but they seamlessly integrate with the strict financial sponsorship requirements of the I-864 Affidavit of Support.
+This is the financial and legal bedrock.
+These documents not only prove your relationship but seamlessly integrate with the strict financial sponsorship requirements of the I‑864 Affidavit of Support.

 • Joint IRS Tax Transcripts